 The History of Winemaking

 Valtellina has been a wine-producing area for more than 2,000 years, like much of Italy, and indeed wine was made here by the Ancient Ligurians and Etruscans even before the Romans arrived.
 Over the centuries, farmers discovered that the higher altitude improved the wine, including its alcohol content.
 Vineyards were cultivated on ultra-steep terraces along the Valtellina’s preposterously steep hillsides.
 Leonardo Da Vinci wrote about the wines of Valtellina in his Codex Atlanticus, saying Valtellina was a “valley surrounded by tall and fearsome mountains” and that it made wines that are “heady and strong.”
 This observation still holds true today!

 Sforzato di Valtellina & Valtellina Superiore

 The Sfursat di Valtellina wine is a dry red “Passito” style wine and is made by making wine with dried grapes.
 The best bunches of Chiavennasca are selected and laid out on specially made mats in aerated purpose-built cellars to dry (similar to the process in Valpolicella for Amarone).
-The “breva” wind which blows through this region has historically assisted the production of the Sfursat wines.
-The grapes spend about 3 and a half months drying like this and towards the end of January (once the main winery tasks for the other wines are all finished) the grapes will have lost about 40% of their own weight, the sugars will have concentrated and the signature passito aroma will be present.
-The wine is then made and 2 years of aging are to follow between barrel and bottle resulting in an intense, dry, completely unique and delicious red wine with approx. 14% Alc.
+The “breva” wind, which blows through this region, has historically assisted the production of the Sfursat wines.
+The grapes spend about three and a half months drying like this, and towards the end of January (once the main winery tasks for the other wines are all finished) the grapes will have lost about 40% of their weight, the sugars will have concentrated, and the signature passito aroma will be present.
+The wine is then made, and two years of aging are to follow between barrel and bottle, resulting in an intense, dry, unique, and delicious red wine with approx. 14% Alc.